ali-assar/NATS-Leader-Election/docs/readme.md

 * **Clock skew**: Don't rely on system clocks for ordering; use KV revision and tokens.
 * **Network partitions**: Because NATS KV is RAFT-based, it tolerates partitions; but be cautious — if your client loses connectivity but remains running, ensure it demotes on lost heartbeats.
 The library monitors connection status and demotes if disconnected beyond `DisconnectGracePeriod`.
 * **Split-brain**: Using `Create` + `Update` with expected revisions and fencing tokens greatly reduces this risk.
 Do not implement a takeover by `Put` without revision checks.
 * **Thundering herd**: When a leader key expires, many followers may attempt `Create` at once.
-Use jittered backoff when retrying to reduce load.
-The library implements randomized jitter (50-200ms) and exponential backoff.
+The library implements randomized jitter (10-100ms initial, exponential backoff with 10% jitter for retries) to reduce load.
 * **Unreliable KV TTL semantics**: Test TTL and heartbeat timing under load.
 Make heartbeat interval significantly smaller than TTL (minimum 3x ratio enforced) and consider performing a `kv.Update` before TTL/2.
 * **NATS KV bucket deletion**: If the bucket is deleted while election is running, the library will detect this and return errors.
 Consider enabling `BucketAutoCreate` for development, but prefer explicit bucket management in production.
 * **Error classification**: The library distinguishes between transient errors (network issues, temporary unavailability) and permanent errors (invalid config, permission denied).
 Transient errors trigger retries; permanent errors fail fast.